Skip to content

 The index rebalances quarterly on the first business day of each calendar quarter (January, April, July, October).
 Each event follows six steps:

 1. Eligibility screening.
 All digital assets meeting the criteria in Section 3 are identified.
 Current constituents that no longer qualify are flagged for removal.
+Assets falling below the 0.15% minimum weight floor are flagged for removal.

 5. Divisor adjustment.
 The index divisor is adjusted per Section 6.2 to maintain value continuity.